ZhinuoNunu/EPR/README.md

 # EPR
-This is the code for EPR
+This is the data for EPR